Visit a prisoner

 You must use your own transport or catch a taxi.

-The Salvation Army shuttle bus to Darwin Correctional Centre is not currently operating.
+The Salvation Army operates a shuttle bus service to the Darwin Correctional Centre.

 For more information call 08 8945 1947.

 Your clothes must be clean and in good condition.

 - dress shoes.

 What you can't wear

 You are not allowed to wear any of the following: